 Drugmakers argue doctors, regulators and illegal drug sales played roles.

 It was DeWine who filed Ohio’s lawsuit against certain drugmakers as attorney general.
-He said Friday’s comments weren’t about any particular suit.Grab the FREE WDTN News App for iPhone or Android.
+He said Friday’s comments weren’t about any particular suit.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.